SergiyKonrad/simple-webpack-project/README.md

 ## Known Issues

--Hot Module Replacement: Ensure that liveReload: true is set in webpack.config.mjs to enable proper live reloading and HMR.
+- **Hot Module Replacement**: Ensure that `liveReload: true` is set in `webpack.config.mjs` to enable proper live reloading and HMR.

--MIME Type Errors: Check the configuration of asset handling in Webpack if you encounter MIME type errors.
+- **MIME Type Errors**: Check the configuration of asset handling in Webpack if you encounter MIME type errors.

--Build Artifacts: The CleanWebpackPlugin may remove files in the dist/ folder after running the development server.
+- **Build Artifacts**: The `CleanWebpackPlugin` may remove files in the `dist/` folder after running the development server.
 Ensure proper configuration or remove the plugin if needed.

 ## Contributing